zpaq/zpaq/readme.txt

 zpaq for Windows was compiled with MinGW g++ 4.8.1 (MinGW-W64 project, rev5, sjlj, Windows threads) and compressed with upx 3.08w as follows:

-  g++ -O3 -s -m64 -static -DNDEBUG zpaq.cpp libzpaq.cpp divsufsort.c -o zpaq64
+  g++ -O3 -s -m64 -static zpaq.cpp libzpaq.cpp -o zpaq64
-  g++ -O3 -s -m32 -static -DNDEBUG zpaq.cpp libzpaq.cpp divsufsort.c -o zpaq
+  g++ -O3 -s -m32 -static zpaq.cpp libzpaq.cpp -o zpaq

 To compile using Visual Studio:
 (tested with ver.
 10.0 (2010), cl version 16.00.30319.01 for 80x86)

-  cl /O2 /EHsc /DNDEBUG zpaq.cpp libzpaq.cpp divsufsort.c advapi32.lib
+  cl /O2 /EHsc zpaq.cpp libzpaq.cpp advapi32.lib

 For Linux or Mac OS/X:

   make
 or
-  g++ -O3 -Dunix -DNDEBUG zpaq.cpp libzpaq.cpp divsufsort.c -pthread -o zpaq
+  g++ -O3 -Dunix zpaq.cpp libzpaq.cpp -pthread -o zpaq

+To generate a man page in Linux or Cygwin:

+  pod2man zpaq.pod > zpaq.man

 Options have the following meanings:

 -Dunix   = select Unix or Linux target in zpaq and libzpaq.
 The default is
            Windows.
 Some Linux compilers automatically define unix.
--DNDEBUG = turn off run time checks in divsufsort.
--DDEBUG  = turn on run time checks in zpaq and libzpaq.
+-DDEBUG  = turn on run time checks.
 -DNOJIT  = turn off run time optimization of ZPAQL to 32 or 64 bit x86
            in libzpaq.
 Use this for a non-x86 processor, or old processors not supporting SSE2 (mostly before 2001).